Benzene has a heat of vaporization of 30.72 kJ/mol and a normal b... | Channels for Pearson+

 Multiple Choice

-Benzene has a heat of vaporization of 30.72 kJ/mol and a normal boiling point of 80.1 °C. At what temperature does benzene boil when the external pressure is 410 torr?
+Benzene has a heat of vaporization of 30.72 kJ/mol and a normal boiling point of 80.1 °C. At what temperature does benzene boil when the external pressure is 577 mbar?

 A